 Now is the time to start rigging your ballyhoo and concentrating on the temperature breaks and weed lines again.
 Start out in 100 foot or so, then go deeper.
 Don’t pass fish to find fish.
 Be sure to put out some naked ballyhoo for the sails.
 And don’t forget the shotgun rig—wire rigged and sent way out there.

-Continue to use live bunker and mullet, work the regular reefs.
+Continue to use live bunker working the regular reefs.
 Don’t pass up the wrecks.
-Chances are if piles of bait are on it, then something’s there.
+Chances are, if there’s piles of bait on it, then something’s there.
 I had a slow day last week and decided to go try a wreck.
 The water was boiling with small sardines.
-My first pass through it was doubled up with a fat king and bonita.
-Then it was a bonita fire fight – Lots of fun!
-Excellent fish to make strip baits with and of course eating!
+My first pass through, I was doubled up with a fat king and bonita, then it was a bonita fire fight.
+Was a lot of fun!

 Capt.
 Chris Cameron

 Your premier fishing guide charter for shark fishing Cocoa Beach, offshore fishing Port Canaveral, and nearshore fishing Cape Canaveral.